Palakis/esphome-native-hdmi-cec/README.md

 # ----------------------------------------------------------
 # The examples below use Apple TV (playback device 1) and PlayStation 4 (playback device 2)
 # as references for typical CEC playback devices.
-# Other devices may use different addresses or command opcodes —
+# Other devices may use different command opcodes —
 # refer to your device’s CEC documentation if the examples do not work as expected.

 button: